Statistical Inference for Generative Model Comparison: Literature

 \subsection{Existing evaluation metrics of generative models for image}

-We describe the inception score (IS) \parencite{salimans2016improved} and the Frechet Inception Distance (FID) \parencite{heusel2017gans}, two most commonly used quantitative scores for generative models.
+We describe the inception score (IS) \citep{salimans2016improved} and the Frechet Inception Distance (FID) \citep{heusel2017gans}, two most commonly used quantitative scores for generative models.
 We note that these metrics were originally designed for training GANs rather than for model evaluation, with more emphasis placed on computational efficiency than on statistical rigor.

 IS evaluates the quality of a generative model by applying a separate, pretrained image classification model to a batch of images generated by the model.
 IS is maximized when the classifier confidently predicts a single label for each image, or when the predictions are evenly distributed across all possible labels.
 The quality of IS depends heavily on the quality of the classifier (if the classifier consistently outputs a single label for all images, the IS becomes uninformative).
 Another disadvantage is that IS does not compare generated images to test images.